Rysias/cds-assignments/vision-a1/README.md

 ### Software Design
-The main challenge in this assignments is creating a design that avoids code duplication between the two different models.
-I found that the main commonalites between the use cases were a) loading the data and b) printing the report.
-This is why I moved the functionality for these two tasks into separate files (`src/load_data.py` and `src/report_performance.py`).
-The actual scripts can then be higher level and focus on the specifics of the two models.
-Translated into the SOLID-principles this means:
+The SOLID-principles are a way of writing robust and scalable code.
+Below is a break-down of how each principle applies

 - **Single responsibility**: Splitting functionality into separate files and functions.
+This makes it easier to know where to change functionality / refactor.
+For instance I have split [calculating distances](src/calculate_dists.py) and [formatting output](src/format_output.py) into two separate files.
-- **Interface segregation**: I make the main scripts independent of the implementation details in each other and in loading the data / writing the reports.
+- **Interface segregation**: I make the main scripts independent of the implementation details in each other by relying on files in the [`src`-directory](src/).
+This makes it easier to clean
-- **Liskov substitution**: I make sure that each dataset / model uses structural typing which makes them more cleanly separated.
+- **Liskov substitution**: Not super applicable to this concrete project as it is more functional than OOP
-- **Open-closed**: I have tried making it easy to add more datasets / models by having structural expectations
+- **Open-closed**: This follows closely from single responsibility in this project
-- **Dependency Inversion**: This is also to use the power of typing to avoid low-level coupling
+- **Dependency Inversion**: By using type hints, I make it relatively easy to create a new function for comparing distances (such as the ones explained in the [discussion](#discussion-of-the-results))

 ## Usage
-TL;DR: An example of the entire setup and running pipeline can be run using the bash-script `run_project.sh`.
+TL;DR: An example of the entire setup and running pipeline can be run using the bash-script [`run_project.sh`](./run_project.sh).

 ### Setting up
 The project uses [pipenv](https://pipenv-fork.readthedocs.io/en/latest/basics.html).
 Setup can be done as easily as `pipenv install` (after pipenv has been installed) and activating the environment is `pipenv shell`.
 NB: Make sure that you have python 3.9 (or later) installed on your system!